Online Resources for Faculty

 Video Lecture Gallery

-Below you will find examples of a number of lecture formats that you be recorded on a computer, in the classroom, or at the Broadcast Center studio.
+Below you will find examples of a number of lecture formats that can be recorded on a computer, in the classroom, or at the Broadcast Center studio.
 We recommend you browse several examples from the gallery to get a feel for the different formats, and the ways in which multiple formats can be combined within a lecture.

 Classroom and Screen Capture Lectures